d2l-ai/d2l-en/chapter_recurrent-neural-networks/sequence.md

 in the previous nine days.

 This should come as no surprise.
-If we didn't believe that the elements in a sequence were related, we wouldn't have bothered to model them as a sequence in the first place.
+If we did not believe that the elements in a sequence were related, we would not have bothered to model them as a sequence in the first place.
 Consider the usefulness of the auto-fill features that are popular on search tools and modern email clients.
 They are useful precisely because it is often possible